 If history is studied, armored vans (or improvised fighting vehicles) work well in WAR zones, where both the VOLUME of fire coming OUT of the vehicle and the expectation of SUPPORT (from other vehicles and infantry) can be expected to be large.

 The downside of course is ANTI-Tank and Vehicle weapons such as Mines, IED’s, RPG’s, Javelins and Grenade Launchers.
 The evolution of the IFV is an interesting study for the CO.
 Although I typically steer away from Wiki-Pedia, their entry on this subject is quite extensive and for the most part, correct.
 Read it HERE.

 Another element of the insurgents use of vehicles to achieve a desired aim can be seen currently with the situation in Iraq where a large number of American Humvees that had been given to the Iraqi Security Forces were stolen by ISIS and turned into VBIED’s (Vehicle Born Improvised Explosive Devices).
 Read that story HERE.

 VBIED’s (or car bombs) have been a technique that has seen widespread use by insurgents and terrorist alike.
 Some of the worst attacks (as far a total number killed) have occurred on the battlefields of Iraq and Afghanistan.
 However, if you ask any American with a sense of history, they will tell you by far, the two attacks that are seared into their memory are The 1993 World Trade Center Bombing and the 1995 Oklahoma City Bombing, both car bomb attacks.

-In 2010, a car bomb was detected and diffused in New York’s Times Square, thanks to some street vendors who were paying attention.
-Just another example of why AWARENESS is our first and primary weapon in self-defense.
+In 2010, a car bomb was detected and diffused in New York’s Times Square, thanks to some savvy street vendors who were paying attention.
+Just another example of why AWARENESS is always our primary weapon in self-defense.

 Bibliography and Suggested Reading